drewwint/drewEwinters.site/content/project/CC_ToM_CU/index.md

 summary: This project seeks to test the extent to which cognitive impairments drive difficulties for adolescents with callous-unemotional traits to infer and understand others emotions.
 tags:
 - Theory of Mind
-#- Cognitive Control
+- Cognitive Control
-#- Callous-Unemotional Traits
+- Callous-Unemotional Traits
-#- Experimental Design
+- Experimental Design
-#- fMRI
+- fMRI
+- Functional Connectivity
 date: "2021-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).